patterniha/MMDF/README.md

   almost all websites behind fastly

-  facebook, instagram (currently, the main-addresses IPs are blocked in Iran, you should use fallback-addresses, see: [serverless_config_for_iran](https://github.com/patterniha/xray_configs/blob/main/serverless_config_for_iran))
+  facebook, instagram (currently, the main-addresses IPs are blocked in Iran, you should use fallback-addresses IPs, see: [serverless_config_for_iran](https://github.com/patterniha/xray_configs/blob/main/serverless_config_for_iran))

   twitter, reddit, whatsapp, ...